 Available Dosage Forms:

 Pharmacologic Class: HIV Fusion Inhibitor

-Enfuvirtide is used, in combination with other medicines, in the treatment of the infection caused by the human immunodeficiency virus (HIV).
+Enfuvirtide injection is used in combination with other antiviral medicines to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immunodeficiency syndrome (AIDS).

-Enfuvirtide will not cure or prevent HIV infection or AIDS; however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay the development of problems usually related to AIDS or HIV disease.
+Enfuvirtide will not cure or prevent HIV infection or AIDS.
+It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
+This may help delay the development of problems usually result from AIDS or HIV disease.
 Enfuvirtide will not keep you from spreading HIV to other people.
-People who receive this medicine may continue to have other problems usually related to AIDS or HIV disease.
+People who receive this medicine may continue to have some of the problems usually related to AIDS or HIV disease.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: